 Amitriptyline vs. Trazodone

 Trazodone is a serotonin modulator, which means it treats depression in a radically different way from Elavil.
 It is less likely to cause side effects, which means that if negative symptoms of use are driving someone away from medicine, it could be a solid alternative.
-However, it has a roughly equal abuse potential, so if someone is looking to switch due to misuse, it may not offer a solution.
+However, it has roughly equal abuse potential, so if someone is looking to switch due to misuse, it may not offer a solution.

-In addition to the medications above, there are a wide variety of medications and herbal supplements that can treat the same conditions as Elavil.
+In addition to the drugs above, there are a wide variety of medications and herbal supplements that can treat the same conditions as Elavil.
 However, patients should never stop taking the medicine or switch to something new on their own.
 Suddenly stopping an antidepressant can be incredibly dangerous and should only be done under the guidance of a medical professional.